Exercise Tubing | Resistance Tubes | Resistance Tubes Exercise Bands

 • Use Extremity Strap to connect to the legs or arms.

-How to Clean the Resistance tube?
+How to Clean the Resistance Tubing?

 • Immerse the band or tube in fresh clean water in a sink or under a running faucet.